hyperstack-org/hyperstack/docs/dsl-client/hyper-component.md

 A common type of React component is one that extends a basic HTML element in a simple way.
 Often you'll want to copy any HTML attributes passed to your component to the underlying HTML element.

-To do this use the `collect_other_params_as` macro which will gather all the params you did not declare into a hash.
+To do this use the `collect_other_params_as` method which will gather all the params you did not declare into a hash.
 Then you can pass this hash on to the child component

 ```ruby
 class CheckLink < Hyperstack::Component